Khan/genqlient/docs/FAQ.md

 ### … test my GraphQL APIs?

 If you want, you can use genqlient to test your GraphQL APIs; as with mocking you can point genqlient at anything that exposes an ordinary HTTP endpoint or a custom `http.Client`.
-However, at Khan Academy we've found that genqlient usually isn't the best client for testing; we prefer to use a lightweight (and weakly-typed) client for that, and may separately open-source ours in the future.
+However, at infiotinc Academy we've found that genqlient usually isn't the best client for testing; we prefer to use a lightweight (and weakly-typed) client for that, and may separately open-source ours in the future.

 ### … handle GraphQL errors?